One stitch at a time

-Yes…it is disappointing to have to cancel the live events for Sustainable Couture 2020 thanks to THAT uninvited, all pervasive, current ruler of the universe.
+Yes…it is disappointing to have had to cancel Sustainable Couture’s live events for 2020 thanks to THAT uninvited, all pervasive, current ruler of the universe.

-However, with everyone’s health and wellbeing more important than ever, Sustainable Couture is organising online community-sustaining opportunities for our ‘tribe’ of innovative makers, so you can connect creatively and explore some inventive ways of living more sustainably, wherever you live.
+However, no matter where you live you can connect creatively and explore some inventive ways of living more sustainably.
+With everyone’s health and wellbeing more important than ever, Sustainable Couture is organising online community-sustaining opportunities for our ‘tribe’ of innovative makers, so you wherever you live.

-In the coming months we will be bringing you inspiring ways to reuse fabrics, remake and refashion garments that have been hanging idly in your wardrobe as well as linking you with other online resources to nurture your creative urges to recycle textiles.
+Click here for stories on our designers, step-by-step ways to reuse fabrics, and how to remake and refashion garments that have been hanging idly in your wardrobe, as well as linking you with other online resources to nurture your creative urges to recycle textiles.

-But, be warned…once you become inspired to have a go, you may not want to go back to work!
+But, be warned…once you become inspired to have a go at some creative playtime, you may not want to go back to work!